Jim Eyen

-Jim Eyen is a scout for the Minnesota Timberwolves of the National Basketball Association (NBA).
+James P Eyen (born March 16, 1956) is a scout for the Minnesota Timberwolves of the National Basketball Association (NBA).

 Early career

 Eyen graduated from the University of California Santa Barbara with a bachelor's degree in Communications Studies in 1979 and he earned a master's degree in education from Azusa Pacific University in 1984.
 He began his coaching career as an assistant coach at Santa Barbara City College in 1979 where he helped lead the Vaqueros to the state tournament three consecutive years.
 In 1982, Eyen was named head coach of Dos Pueblos High School in Goleta, Calif., and led his team to the 1984 CIF playoffs as well as coaching the county all-star team.
 From 1984 to 1988 Eyen served as an assistant for his alma mater, the University of California at Santa Barbara for four seasons, helping the Gauchos earn their first-ever trip to the NCAA Tournament.